 Among Evatt’s papers is the tattered exercise book recording the first 2 years of the Mosman branch.
 It shows that Evatt was a distinctly inactive member…10

 Evatt resigned in 1925.
 As reported in the The Labor Daily justice for the 1917 strikers was an ongoing concern.

 At the fortnightly meeting of the Mosman branch, Dr. Evatt tendered his resignation… Dr. Evatt spoke at some length.
 He was given an ovation.
-In an extremely interesting address he narrated the story of the elections in Balmain.
+In an extremely interesting address, he narrated the story of the elections in Balmain.
 He sincerely thanked members of the branch for their courteous co-operation with him during his four years association with the league.
 Dr. Evatt said that the problem of unemployment should be dealt with in a practical manner, and as speedily as possible.
-The victimised men of 1917 must be given justice….
+The victimized men of 1917 must be given justice….

 The age of extremes: 1920s and 30s

 Spoiling the party – New Guards inside fortress Mosman

 The Australian Labour Party first contested an electorate containing Mosman in 1910, when its candidate won half as many votes as the successful Liberal in the Federal seat of North Sydney.
 During the next quarter of a century Labour contested North Sydney and Warringah five times, with its share of the vote dropping each time, from 30 percent in 1913 to 16 percent in 1934.
 The Federal seat of Warringah and the State seat of Mosman were and would remain UAP (and later Liberal Party) strongholds.12

 During the ’14-18 War Mosman’s voters supported Billy Hughes’ crusade for conscription.
 After the 1914-18 war ended, extreme political ideologies gained ground.